Patrick Bateman: Personality

-As written by Ellis, Bateman is the ultimate stereotype of yuppie greed; wealthy, conceited, and addicted to sex, drugs, and conspicuous consumption.
-All of his friends look alike to him, to the point that he often confuses one for another; they often confuse him for other people as well.
-Bateman delights in obsessively detailing virtually every single feature of his upper-class lifestyle, including designer clothes, workout routine, business cards, alcoholic drinks, elaborate high-end stereo and home theater sound system.
-He is engaged to an equally wealthy, shallow woman named Evelyn Williams.
-He has a mistress on the side named Courtney Lawrence, the girlfriend of Luis Carruthers, a closeted homosexual whom Bateman despises, and has regular liaisons with prostitutes and women he encounters at clubs, many of whom end up being his victims.
-The one woman (and possibly the one person) in his life for whom he has anything approaching feelings is his secretary, Jean.
+As written by Ellis, Bateman is the ultimate stereotype of yuppie greed – wealthy, superficial, obsessed with status, and addicted to sex, drugs, and conspicuous consumption.
+All of his friends look alike to him, to the point that he often confuses one for another.
+They also often confuse him for other people.
+Bateman delights in obsessively detailing virtually every single feature of his wealthy lifestyle, including his designer clothes, workout routine, business cards, alcoholic drinks, elaborate high-end stereo and home theater sound system.

+Bateman is engaged to an equally wealthy, shallow woman named Evelyn Williams and has a mistress on the side named Courtney Lawrence, the girlfriend of Luis Carruthers, a closeted homosexual whom Bateman despises.
+He has regular liaisons with prostitutes and women he encounters at clubs, many of whom end up being his victims.
+The one woman and possibly the only person in his life for whom he has anything approaching feelings is his secretary, Jean.
 He feels that she is the only person in his life who is not completely shallow, so he cannot bring himself to seduce or kill her.
 He casually acknowledges her as "Jean, my secretary who is in love with me" and introduces her in the narration as someone whom he "will probably end up married to someday".

-Despite his affluence and high social status, Bateman is plagued by feelings of anxiety and low self-esteem.
+Despite his affluence and high social status, Bateman is constantly plagued by unsettling feelings of anxiety and low self-esteem.
 He kills many of his victims because they make him feel inadequate, usually by having better taste than he does.
-He is hated by others as well—his friends mock him as the "boy next door"; his own lawyer refers to him as a "bloody ass-kisser... a brown-nosing goody-goody"; and he is often dismissed as "yuppie trash" by people outside his social circle.
+He is hated by others as much as he hates them; his friends mock him as the "boy next door", his own lawyer refers to him as a "bloody ass-kisser... a brown-nosing goody-goody", and he is often dismissed as "yuppie trash" by people outside his social circle.
 Bateman often expresses doubts regarding his own sanity and he has periodic attacks of psychosis, during which he hallucinates.
-It is left open to interpretation whether Bateman actually commits the acts he describes, or whether he is merely hallucinating them; he is, therefore, an unreliable narrator.
-In the climax of the story, Bateman calls his lawyer and leaves a lengthy, detailed message confessing all of his crimes.
-He later runs into his lawyer, who mistakes him for someone else and dismisses the confession as a joke, also claiming to have had dinner with one of his victims after Bateman had supposedly killed him, leaving the supposed reality of Bateman's acts open to audience interpretation.
+It is left open to reader interpretation whether Bateman actually commits the crimes he describes, or whether he is merely hallucinating them; he is, therefore, an unreliable narrator.
+The screenwriter Guinevere Turner confirmed that, at least in the film, Patrick Bateman isn't imagining every act of violence: “Anything that seems unreal in the film to you personally might be unreal.
+But somewhere under everything you see, no matter how implausible it seems, real murders in some form are taking place.”

+In the ending climax of the story, Bateman calls his lawyer and leaves a lengthy, detailed message confessing all of his crimes.
+He later runs into his lawyer, who mistakes him for someone else and dismisses the confession as a joke, while also claiming to have had dinner with one of Bateman's victims after he had supposedly killed him, leaving the supposed reality of Bateman's murders open to audience interpretation.